 Wild Arabica Kopi Luwak

 Cupping Profile: Heavy bodied with light acidity.
-Its taste is smooth, earthy and sweet with a hint of caramel or chocolate.
+Its taste is smooth, earthy, and sweet with a hint of caramel or chocolate.

-This Coffee is sold in 3-ounce increments.
+This Coffee is sold in 3-ounce and 8 ounce increments.

-Uncommon Grounds: The Untold Story of the World's Most Exclusive Coffee on Amazon Prime.
+Uncommon Grounds: The Untold Story of the World's Most Exclusive Coffee on Amazon.
 This is certified wild foraged Kopi Luwak from the Gayo Highlands of North Sumatra.
 DP Grade 1.
 Wild Arabica Gayo Luwak are animal-friendly coffee beans, processed by the Palm Civet or Luwak in Indonesia.
 All our wild coffee beans are collected from Certified farms only and processed in cooperation with WAP, World Animal Protection.
 Cage Free, WILD Arabica Kopi Luwak. is 100% traceable through World Animal Protection as freely living in the highlands of the Gayo Mountains in Northern Sumatra.
 This Kopi Luwak is RAW coffee, unroasted.
 Also called "green coffee."
 You need to roast it first before grinding.
 Roasting only takes about 10 minutes and it's super easy.
 Look around our site if you have any questions.
 Also, note that this coffee is Arabica!
 Not Robusta as you may find elsewhere on the 'net.

 - Origin: Indonesia